 The bookshops actually never end.
 I see some arrows painted on the floor, so follow them to a small charity run street festival.
 There are rows of stalls selling various different foods.
 One man is sitting at a table which appears to be the place people are dumping their used plates and cutlery.
 I look at the man, and he just shrugs his shoulders; he doesn’t know why he is sitting there either.

-At the other end of the festival are more book shops.
+At the other end of the festival are more bookshops.
 I browse a little longer, before heading in the direction of Ogawa Square, for my fourth street festival of the day.
 Today the event is Kanda Curry Grand Prix.
 Twenty different shops are all selling ¥500 curry in the hopes of attaining the grand prize.
 A polling station with an honesty policy is in place; if I wanted, I could continuously vote for the same shop over and over.

 Kanda boasts over two hundred curry restaurants, so this is the perfect choice of location for this competition.
 Outside every stall is a tout shouting at me to go buy their food.
 A woman in a maid outfit gives me a smile and points in the direction of the store she is here to promote.
 Soaking wet mascots wander around.
 There is a stage featuring live music.
-Three young women are signing autographs for middle aged men.
+Three young women are signing autographs for middle-aged men.
 The smell of curry keeps me at Ogawa Square for half an hour, before it is time to go.

-I walk back to Akihabara, and take the Hibiya Line back to Minowa.
+I walk back to Akihabara and take the Hibiya Line back to Minowa.
 Every piece of advertising space on the train is for the same company.
 On Japanese trains there are usually about thirty to forty adverts in each carriage; on this train, all signs exclusively advertise an urban park town.
 Very strange.

 I grab some things from home, before cycling over to Asakusa, for a Hallowe’en party.
 At the bar, I put on makeup in the hope of looking like a zombie.
 Friends come and go, some with costumes, others without.
 Free Hallowe’en themed sweets are on offer, and glowing plastic pumpkins litter the bar.

 At one point I am asked to fetch a forgotten cake from a local bakery.
 Waiting at the traffic lights, I see a little child with her mother waiting to cross the road.
-They are looking at me, so I make zombie noises at the child; the child screams and hides behind her mothers leg.
+They are looking at me, so I make zombie noises at the child; the child screams and hides behind her mother’s leg.
 All in the good spirit of Hallowe’en.

 Back at the bar, two French chefs are here to cook for everybody, and they can cook very well.
 Canapés, crêpes, and tuna gratin the highlights.
 We are then treated to some live music from a local act, and some delicious cake.

 As the party draws to a close, a Japanese friend of mine hands me a signed copy of his book.
-It is my favorite book of his, albeit, the only one I have ever read; the others are written in Japanese.
+It is my favourite book of his, albeit, the only one I have ever read; the others are written in Japanese.
 I find it difficult to show feelings of genuine gratitude dressed as a zombie, but I will absolutely treasure his gift.